nudro/covid-resources/README.md

 6.   **Genomic epidemiology of hCoV-19** - https://www.gisaid.org/epiflu-applications/next-hcov-19-app/ - Showing 838 of 838 genomes sampled between Dec 2019 and Mar 2020.| GISAID <img src="https://img.shields.io/badge/data-genome-red"></img>
 7.  **Innophore protein modeling** https://innophore.com/2019-ncov/ - Validating the protease sequence | Innophore <img src="https://img.shields.io/badge/data-genome-red"></img>
 8.   **Wuhan coronavirus 2019-nCoV protease homology model** - https://3dprint.nih.gov/discover/3DPX-012867|  - Homolgy model by Phyre2 of the Wuhan coronavirus 2019-nCoV protease, https://innophore.com/2019-ncov From a PDB file in the PyMol session linked in that article.| NIH <img src="https://img.shields.io/badge/data-genome-red"></img>

+# Tools <a name="tools"/>
+Search engines, Tools<pr>
+ 1. **DISCOVER COVID** - https://discovid.ai/search In response to the COVID-19 pandemic, the White House and a coalition of leading research groups have prepared the COVID-19 Open Research Dataset (CORD-19), which contains over 57,000 scholarly articles about COVID-19 and related coronaviruses.
+In a call to action, the world's artificial intelligence experts have been asked to develop text and data mining tools that can help the medical community keep up with the rapid increase in literature.
+So, that’s what we did!
+Our search engine assists researchers to easily browse through the latest literature, explore related articles and thus helps to discover new avenues for research.
+We apply a machine learning approach called topic modeling, that helps us discover underlying topics in the whole set of publications.
+Each paper can then be seen as a mixture of these topics.
+This allows us to find related papers with a similar topic-mixture (Daniel Wolffram).

 # Visualizations <a name="visualizations"/>
 Maps, Descriptive Charts, Dashboards<pr>